JetBrains/kotlin-native/COCOAPODS.md

     </div>

-6. Add names of the Kotlin Pods you want to include in the Xcode project and their paths to `Podfile`.
+6. Add names and paths of the Kotlin Pods you want to include in the Xcode project to `Podfile`.

     <div class="sample" markdown="1" theme="idea" mode="ruby" data-highlight-only>